srnichols/StampsPattern/management-portal/DEPLOYMENT.md

 ## Overview

-The management portal consists of two main components:
+The management portal consists of a single main component:

-- **Portal Application**: Blazor Server app with advanced SaaS features
+- **Portal Application**: Blazor Server app with advanced SaaS features and integrated Hot Chocolate GraphQL API for all data access
-- **Data API Builder (DAB)**: GraphQL/REST API over Cosmos DB

 ## Prerequisites